JMarlin/joeniac/README.md

 # joeniac
 A Logisim project aiming at implementing ENIAC-inspired technology

-Being a computer history nerd, I want to know as much as I can about how historical moachines operated and, of late, I decided to focus in-depth on the ENIAC for the obvious reason that it's the granddaddy of them all.
+Being a computer history nerd, I want to know as much as I can about how historical machines operated and, of late, I decided to focus in-depth on the ENIAC for the obvious reason that it's the granddaddy of them all.
 After learning a bunch of the basics of ENIAC operation, I decided it could be fun to play around with designing some circuits based around similar premises.

 Note that the goal of this project is not particularly to duplicate the ENIAC, and in fact I won't be doing so.
 The main idea is to see how far I can get designing a machine based on decimal ring counters and perhaps semi-asynchronous stage triggering.